mapkts/owlzone/_posts/2020-05-31-an-intro-to-bash-scripting.md

 # $@ - All the arguments supplied to the Bash script.
 # $? - The exit status of the most recently run process.
 # $$ - The process ID of the current script.
+# $! - The process ID of the last background process.
 # $USER - The username of the user running the script.
 # $HOSTNAME - The hostname of the machine the script is running on.
 # $SECONDS - The number of seconds since the script was started.